blparker/learn-linear-algebra/_guides/Vectors.md

 \vec{v} = \begin{bmatrix}v_1 \\ v_2 \\ \ldots \\ v_n\end{bmatrix}, \vec{w} = \begin{bmatrix}w_1 \\ w_2 \\ \ldots \\ w_n\end{bmatrix}, \enspace\enspace
 c\vec{v} + d\vec{w} = \begin{bmatrix}cv_1 + dw_1 \\ cv_2 + dw_2 \\ \ldots \\ cv_n + dw_n\end{bmatrix}
 $$

-## tl;dr

-- Vectors are a list of numbers surround by square brackets: $\vec{v} = \begin{bmatrix}v_1 \\\ \ldots \\\ v_n\end{bmatrix}$
-- Vectors can be viewed geometrically as a directed line segment with a starting point and ending point
-- Vectors have a magnitude (length) and direction
-- When visualizing vectors geometrically, vectors are location agnostic in that as long as the magnitude and direction are the same, it doesn't matter where they are plotted in the plane
-- Vectors behave _similar_ to real numbers in that they can be added, subtracted, and multiplied by a scalar number.
-These are called vector operations
-- Vector operations are performed component wise, that is, each component receives the operation
-- A linear combination is the the result of combining scalar multiplication and vector addition: $c\vec{u} + d\vec{v}$

 ## What's next?